International Design Companies Created Unique Installations at Sleep, Hotel Design Event in London, exploring “Loyalty: Lessons in Love”

 Hotel Room Design Sets

 In the opinion of Gilberto Vizzini of Il Prisma, the challenge is to convert a one-night stand into a long-term love affair.
 “Hotels and their designers now have a great opportunity to elicit guest loyalty by combining physical and digital worlds into a new ‘phigital’ paradigm,” he says.
 “This has the potential not only to create connections between the hotel and its neighborhood but to deliver new networks for guests when they return home.
 In our Sleep Set, we proposed a system suitable for all types of hotels that explored the “phigital” model.
 The results will be unexpected, sociable, sexy, and, above all, flexible so that hotels and their guests can go on having new experiences together.”

 1508, Photo by Beth Crockatt

 For 1508, it is the small details that create strong attraction and form people’s memories.
 “Details incite an emotional connection to a space and bring guests back,” explains 1508’s Hamish Brown.
 “Visitors to our stand were invited to play a part in imagining a space full of moments of attraction for them, moments that in turn create loyalty and love.”

-By contrast, Stonehill & Taylor is thinking about the global context: “Our Hotel Irus reflected and drew on a multi-cultural wealth of inspiration that honoured the environment, embraced globalisation, respected cultural differences and created a unique experience.
-And, to underscore the approach of building an engaged world community, the concept had been designed in New York, was crafted in Istanbul and debuted in London,” says Principal, Vince Stroop.
+By contrast, Stonehill & Taylor is thinking about the global context: “Our Hotel Irus reflected and drew on a multi-cultural wealth of inspiration that honored the environment, embraced globalization, respected cultural differences, and created a unique experience.
+And, to underscore the approach of building an engaged world community, the concept had been designed in New York, was crafted in Istanbul, and debuted in London,” says Principal, Vince Stroop.